 The mechanism for accomplishing this is Syslog, a standard (RFC 5424) approach for logging information to centralised repositories.
-Jisc uses a combination of syslog-ng, loki, mysql and grafana to handle, process and display roaming data.
+Jisc uses ELK (Elasticsearch, Logstash and Kibana) to handle, process and display roaming data.

-For doing a similar task within eduroam, GEANT devised a standard syslog message body format and called it FTICKS.
+For doing a similar task within eduroam GEANT devised a standard syslog message body format and called it FTICKS.
 The requirements relevant here were: